About Peace Corps Worldwide

 John was with the first group of Peace Corps Volunteers to go to Ethiopia and taught English in Addis Ababa.
 After completing his service, he worked for the Peace Corps in Washington, and then became an Associate Peace Corps Director in Ethiopia.

 He left the Peace Corps in 1967 to become Dean of Admissions and Students at the SUNY/Old Westbury, and later turned to writing full time.
-In 1995 John returned to the Peace Corps as Special Assistant to the Associate Director for Volunteer Support where he conceived of and edited three essay books about the Peace Corps experience: To Touch the World, At Home in the World, and Peace Corps: The Great Adventure, and wrote the concept paper that outlined a new role for Peace Corps Volunteers — the Crisis Corps, later renamed the Response Corps.
+In 1995 John returned to the Peace Corps as Special Assistant to the Associate Director for Volunteer Support where he conceived of and edited three essay books about the Peace Corps experience: To Touch the World, At Home in the World, and Peace Corps: The Great Adventure, and wrote the concept paper that outlined a new role for Peace Corps Volunteers — the Crisis Corps, later renamed Peace Corps Response.
 In 1996 he was appointed Manager of the New York Peace Corps Recruitment Office.

 Founding Publisher Emerita: Marian Haley Beil (Ethiopia 1962-64)

 Marian has enjoyed a variety of incarnations.
 As a Volunteer she taught math in a secondary school in the town of Debre Berhan.
 Subsequently she worked at Peace Corps/Washington, from 1965 to 1969, married RPCV Donald Beil (Somalia 1964–66) and had two sons, earned an MFA in weaving and textile design and worked as a fiber artist.
-Since 1987 she has worked as a publication designer and technical illustrator — and now book designer and editor and publisher of the imprint Peace Corps Writers.